GityBoyy/demons-unleashed-template-1.20.2/README.md

 This mod is available under the MIT License.
 See the LICENSE file for more information.

 ## Credits
-- Created by Small_Chubby
+- Created by chub_bro
 - Special thanks to ME🥲

 ## Contact
-For questions, feedback, or support, you can reach out to Small_chubby(discord).
+For questions, feedback, or support, you can reach out to chub_bro(discord).

 Happy demon hunting!